This article helps you determine the specifications of the screen you need to buy.

 Dead Pixels

-If the screen has dead pixels, it will seriously affect the user’s experience of watching the screen, but most sellers’ Dead Pixels policy is 1-5 dead pixels, and according to the LCD screen industry standard, more than 1 dead pixels are unqualified products.
+If the screen has dead pixels, it will seriously affect the user’s experience of watching the screen.
+However, most sellers’ dead pixel policies typically allow for 1-5 dead pixels.
+According to the LCD screen industry standard, a product with more than one dead pixel is considered unqualified.

-The price of LCD screens with dead pixels is 40% lower than the screen without dead pixels.
+A screen with dead pixels costs 40% less than a screen without dead pixels.

 Our Dead Pixels Policy: No Dead Pixels